C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-history.md

 Illustration 3.2: P. Telecki, Magyarorzság néprajzi térképe a népsűrűség alapján (Ethnographic map of Hungary based on population density), Budapest 1919.

+Assignment 3.1.
 Compare both maps and answer the following questions:

-Assignment 3.1.
-    • What exactly is shown on the maps?
-What national perspectives are presented here?
+* What exactly is shown on the maps?
+* What national perspectives are presented here?

 Assignment 3.2.
-    • What kind of borders do you see?
-What do the differently coloured territories stand for?
-What is the statistical basis for this map?
-What does the colour red stand for and what visual effect is it supposed to achieve?
-How should the white areas on the map be interpreted?
+* What kind of borders do you see?
+* What do the differently coloured territories stand for?
+* What is the statistical basis for this map?
+* What does the colour red stand for and what visual effect is it supposed to achieve?
+* How should the white areas on the map be interpreted?

 Assignment 3.3.
-    • What does the map tell us about the political intention of the map author through the choice of map section and the drawn boundaries?
+* What does the map tell us about the political intention of the map author through the choice of map section and the drawn boundaries?

-Reading recommendations:
+#### Reading recommendations

-    • Górny, Maciej: Drawing fatherlands.
+Górny, Maciej: Drawing fatherlands.
 Geographers and borders in inter-war Europe.
-Leiden: Brill 2022.
+Leiden: Brill 2022

-    • Seegle, Steven: Map men.
+Seegle, Steven: Map men.
 Transnational lives and deaths of geographers in the making of Eastern Europe.
-Chicago / London: University of Chicago Press 2018.
+Chicago / London: University of Chicago Press 2018

-    • Haslinger, Peter: National geopolitics in Habsburg Central Europe.
+Haslinger, Peter: National geopolitics in Habsburg Central Europe.
 Imperial and post-imperial perspectives on Hungary and Poland, 1890-1930, in: Jan Arend (ed.): Science and Empire in Eastern Europe.
-Imperial Russia and the Habsburg Monarchy in the 19th Century, Munich 2020, pp. 205-236.
+Imperial Russia and the Habsburg Monarchy in the 19th Century, Munich 2020, pp. 205-236

 ### Topic 4: Reporting War 1914 and 2024